bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 This is very similar to how it works currently with Electrum.
 For me, that's not super interesting.
 I can't stop anybody from building that, but that's not interesting to me because the whole point of silent payments to me is like usability along with privacy.
-So one of the things that I've been working on and researching is, how could we use something like BIP 157 and 158 for supporting silent payments like clients?
+So one of the things that I've been working on and researching is, how could we use something like BIP 157 and 158 for supporting silent payments light clients?
 So I have some proof of concepts and some ideas there where what you would get from a full node is you would ask them, hey for a block give me all of the tweak data that I need which is going to be about 33 bytes per transaction that would be a silent payment transaction.
 And also give me a BIP 158 filter for this block.
 You're asking for two pieces of data.